Alfred Waterhouse: Public buildings

 Waterhouse designed the former North Western Hotel (1868–71), Lime Street, Liverpool, in the style of French Renaissance Revival architecture, it acted as the station hotel for Liverpool Lime Street railway station.
 Almost symmetrical in design, built from stone, five floors high plus dormer windows in the roof, there are towers with steep pavilion roofs at each corner and also two close together in the centre of the facade these have spire-like roofs with tourelles, the windows are mainly arched, there are double-storey oriel windows at the ends of the facade.
 Internally there is an impressive stone staircase with wrought-iron balustrade.
 The building cost £80,268.
 The main builders were Haigh & Co; heating and ventilation was by G.N.
 Haden and D.O.
 Boyd; the stone carving was by Farmer & Brindley; ceramic tiles were manufactured by Hargreaves & Craven; stained glass, notably the ceiling over the grand staircase was by Heaton, Butler & Baine; chimneypieces were provided by W.H.
 Burke; the iron work was manufactured by Lester & Hodkinson; and R. Jones; the plaster ceiling roses were made by J.W.
 Hindshaw.

 The other major hotel designed by Waterhouse is the Metropole Hotel (1888–89) in Brighton, a seafront hotel, six floors high (a seventh was added later not by Waterhouse).
 It is in an Italian Renaissance style.
 Built from red Rowlands Castle brick and terracotta, with a Ruabon tile and zinc roof, there are decorative iron balconies along much of the facade.
-The facilities included an attached ballroom, with garden court, and a Turkish baths.
+The facilities included an attached ballroom, with garden court, and Victorian Turkish baths.
 The builders were J.T.
 Chappel; structural steel-work was by A. Handyside & Co.; the terracotta was manufactured by Gibbs and Canning and Joseph Cliff & Son; faience tiling was by Burmantofts; clocks were by Gillett & Co.; with the lifts by Waygood.
 The clerk of works was T. Holloway.
 Built at the cost of £14,720 (approx £1,850,000 in 2019).

 The former Liverpool Seamen's Orphan Institution and chapel (now called Newsham Park Hospital) (1870–75) (the Chapel has been demolished), built in a Gothic style with tall pavilion roofs, Built from brick with stone dressings, with slate roofs.
 It provided a home and school for over 300 orphans.
 L-shaped in plan, there is a tall tower on the south-west angle, there is also a large hall that separated the boys' and girls' wings.
 The builders were Haigh & Co.; structural steel work was by J. S. Bergheim; the heating and ventilation systems were by G.N.
 Haden and D.O.
 Boyd; the stone carvings were executed by Farmer & Brindley; ceramic tiling was made by W. Godwin; the window glass was made by F.T.
 Odell; the chimneypieces were made by the Hopton Wood Stone Co.; decorative iron work was by R. Jones and Hart Son Peard & Co.; the bell was cast by John Warner & Sons.
 The orphanage cost £26,925 and the Chapel £6,550.